-In fact, consumer analysts Mintel reported last year that Britons looked set to spend a whopping £310 million on Halloween-related goods and activities in 2016 alone, a figure up 5% on the previous year.
-And that number looks set to rise even higher in 2017.
+In fact, consumer analysts Mintel reported that Britons spent a whopping £419 million on Halloween-related goods and activities in 2018 alone, a figure up 5% on the previous year.
+And that number looks set to rise even higher in 2019.

 But how can the humble cafe or restaurant owner take advantage of this spooktastic season and bring their finances back from the dead?
 Today on the RotaCloud Small Business Success Blog, we're outlining ten fun and creative ways for those in the food & drink biz to capitalise on Halloween.

 Ready to scare up some serious sales?
 Let's go!

 Giving your cafe or restaurant's interior a Halloween-themed makeover is a quick and easy way to put smiles on faces and get patrons into the spirit of the season.

 The amount of effort you put into your decor will, of course, depend on your premises' current look and practicalities around space.
 But there are a number of ways you can inject a little spooky — or perhaps just seasonal — fun into the place:

 - Scatter some witchy regalia around your premises — a couple of old-fashioned brooms in the corner, a witch's hat on the wall, perhaps some spooky 'spell books' on the shelves.

 - Create a 'bubbling cauldron' by putting some dry ice in a rustic-looking pot.

 - Buy a few chunky candles (or candles with candlesticks) for your counter.
 LED candles might be a wise choice!

 - Strategically position some fake cobwebs (most big supermarkets and toy shops will stock these in September and October) in the corners of the room.